knative-extensions/eventing-rabbitmq/docs/source/README.md

 * You will need a RabbitMQ instance running and accessible via an URL/IP

-* Install everything except the
+* Install everything except the [RabbitMQ Cluster Operator](https://github.com/rabbitmq/cluster-operator)

 * Note: An external RabbitMQ instance can be used, but if you want to use the `Source` without predeclared resources (specifically the `Exchange` and `Queue`), the `RabbitMQ Message Topology Operator` needs to be installed in the external cluster too.